radixdlt/radixdlt-javascript/packages/application/README.md

 // ]"
 ```

-See (Fetch Trigger)[#fetchTrigger] for a way either scheduling fetching of token balances on a regular interval, or binding a fetch to a "Fetch Now" button in GUI.
+See (Fetch Trigger)[#fetchTrigger] for a way either scheduling fetching of token balances at a regular interval ("polling"), or triggering a single fetch when user presses a "Fetch Now" button in GUI.

 ## Errors sink